 Simmons Hanly Conroy Wins Elite Trial Lawyer Award in Products Liability, Named a Finalist in Mass Torts

 New York – Simmons Hanly Conroy, one of the nation’s leading mass tort and product liability law firms, is proud to announce The National Law Journal has recognized Shareholder Jayne Conroy with a 2021 Elite Women of the Plaintiffs Bar Award.
-The firm was also named a winner in the Products Liability category and a finalists in Mass Torts.
+The firm was also named a winner in the Products Liability category and a finalist in Mass Torts.

 “We congratulate Jayne on this well-deserved honor,” said Chairman John Simmons.
 “Her exceptional experience and leadership in civil litigation sets her apart as one of the elite women of the plaintiffs bar, and we’re proud to have her on our side.”